 - Provide enticing high resolution photos.
 Compelling photos that are appropriate for your target audience will keep them coming back and make them share and so drive more likes from their friends

 - Ask questions regularly using Facebook’s native question app.

 - Include a link to your Facebook page in your email signature

-- Provide a compelling welcome video on your Facebook landing page
+- Create a compelling welcome video (using InVideo, for example) on your Facebook landing page

 - Simple but often missed: Add a “follow us” on Facebook button near the top of your website and blog pages